Ramnagar, Varanasi: Ramlila

 Over a million pilgrims arrive annually for the vast processions and performances of Ramlila organized by Kashi Naresh.
 The Ramlila of Ramnagar basically operated by Maharaja of Banaras with the help of Pt.
 Laxmi Narayan Pandey and his cultural family every year.
 It is one of the majestic show which happens once in the year every time.
-The venues are well scattered across Ramnagar, Lanka, Janakpuri, PAC and several small areas.
+The venues are well scattered across Ramnagar, Lanka, Janakpuri, PAC, Kodopur and several small areas.

 Geographical indication

 Ramnagar Bhanta (Brinjal) was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 31 March 2023 and is valid until 3 November 2030.

 Kashi Vishwanath Farmer Producer Company from Varanasi, proposed the GI registration of Ramnagar Bhanta (Brinjal).
 After filing the application in November 2020, the Brinjal was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Ramnagar Bhanta (Brinjal)" exclusive to the Brinjal grown in the region.
 It thus became the first brinjal variety from Uttar Pradesh and the 45th type of goods from Uttar Pradesh to earn the GI tag.

 The GI tag protects the brinjal from illegal selling and marketing, and gives it legal protection and a unique identity.